truegoodcraft/business_project/docs/SOT.md

 * Changelog rules (this document):

   * Every SoT change adds a **Change note (YYYY-MM-DD, vX.Y.Z …)** at the top with a short summary.
-  * Older “Change note (YYYY-MM-DD)” entries are preserved as history.
+  * Older "Change note (YYYY-MM-DD)" entries are preserved as history.

 (Existing historical change notes from v0.5.x/v0.6.0 remain as-is.)

+---

 ---